ahmadjani/Travel-projact-recommand/README.md

-# TravelBloom - Travel Recommendation Website
+# Travel Project Recommend- Travel Recommendation Website

-🌸 **TravelBloom** is a modern, interactive travel recommendation platform that helps users discover their next adventure.
+🌸 **Travel Project Recommend** is a modern, interactive travel recommendation platform that helps users discover their next adventure.
 Built with HTML, CSS, and JavaScript, this website provides personalized destination recommendations for beaches, temples, and countries.

 ## 🌟 Features